 - Loss of hair on your feet and legs

 - Dry, cracked, or bleeding skin on your feet or heels

 Catching a problem in its earliest stages is key to preventing a problem from turning more serious.
 Complications that can occur from untreated foot problems include foot ulcers, infection, gangrene, and amputation.

-If you have type 2 diabetes and have questions about caring for your feet or have a foot wound that needs to be treated, contact the team at Alliance Foot & Ankle Specialists for a consultation.
-To schedule an appointment in our Grapevine or Keller office, fill out our convenient contact form, or call us today.
+If you have type 2 diabetes and have questions about caring for your feet or have a foot wound that needs to be treated, contact our experienced Tarrant County podiatrist for a consultation.
+To schedule an appointment in our Grapevine or Keller office, fill out our convenient contact form or call us today.